Converting and running neural networks for JeVois-Pro NPU

 For execution on NPU, your model will be quantized and then converted on a Linux desktop to a proprietary blob format that can then be transferred to JeVois-Pro microSD for execution.

-• You need to download and install the Amlogic NPU SDK to convert/quantize your model on a desktop computer running Linux Ubuntu 20.04.
+You need to download and install the Amlogic NPU SDK to convert/quantize your model on a desktop computer running Linux Ubuntu 20.04 or later.

-• Copy model to JeVois-Pro microSD card under JEVOIS[PRO]:/share/dnn/custom/
+Copy the converted model to JeVois-Pro microSD card under JEVOIS[PRO]:/share/dnn/custom/

 Setting up the NPU SDK